“The major fortunes in America have been made in land.”- John D. Rockefeller

 Here is a chart that shows you the value of your cash over the past 100 years.
 The same would apply if this was debt.
 After 100 years of inflation, your $1 in 1913 would now equal $0.05.

-Using inflation to reduce your debt over time is a powerful technique that makes real estate one of the best assets to invest in.
+Using inflation to reduce your debt over time is a powerful technique.
+This technique makes real estate one of the best assets to invest in.

 Next in the series of how real estate can make you wealthy…

 We will be taking a week off between posts to make room for our monthly inflation monitor next week.
-After that we will continue this series on real estate with, Deflation – How a Mortgage Can Destroy your Real Estate Wealth.
+After that, we will continue this series on real estate with, Deflation – How a Mortgage Can Destroy your Real Estate Wealth.
 This is a very important post considering the deflationary trend that has started in the US.
-It is also important because very few people are talking about it, and even fewer understand how it will truly effect your wealth in the years to come.
+It is also important because very few people are talking about it, and even fewer understand how it will truly affect their wealth in the years to come.
 You do not want to miss this next post…

 About Innovative Advisory Group: Innovative Advisory Group, LLC (IAG), an independent Registered Investment Advisory Firm, is bringing innovation to the wealth management industry by combining both traditional and alternative investments.
-IAG is unique in that they have an extensive understanding of the regulatory and financial considerations involved with self directed IRAs and other retirement accounts.
-IAG advises clients on traditional investments, such as stocks, bonds, and mutual funds, as well as advising clients on alternative investments.
+IAG is unique in that they have an extensive understanding of the regulatory and financial considerations involved with self-directed IRAs and other retirement accounts.
+Innovative Advisory Group advises clients on traditional investments, such as stocks, bonds, and mutual funds, as well as advising clients on alternative investments.
 IAG has a value-oriented approach to investing, which integrates specialized investment experience with extensive resources.

 About the author: Kirk Chisholm is a Wealth Manager and Principal at Innovative Advisory Group.
 His roles at IAG are co-chair of the Investment Committee and Head of the Traditional Investment Risk Management Group.
 His background and areas of focus are portfolio management and investment analysis in both the traditional and alternative investment markets.
 He received a BA degree in Economics from Trinity College in Hartford, CT.